-- Climate change and water resilience are a strategic priority of both the State Water Board and Regional Water Board. - In April 2019, Governor Newsom signed Executive Order N-10-19 directing State Agencies to recommend a suite of priorities and actions to build a climate-resilient water system and ensure healthy waterways through the 21st century. - Bay Area coordination occurs through Bay Adapt, the Bay Area Climate Adaptation Network (BayCAN), and other venues.
+- Climate change and water resilience are strategic priorities of both the State Water Board and Regional Water Board. - In April 2019, Governor Newsom signed Executive Order N-10-19 directing State Agencies to recommend a suite of priorities and actions to build a climate-resilient water system and ensure healthy waterways through the 21st century. - Bay Area coordination occurs through Bay Adapt, the Bay Area Climate Adaptation Network (BayCAN), and other venues.
 BACWA has signed a letter of support for the Bay Adapt Joint Platform. - In April 2022, the State released a Climate Adaptation Strategy, including an updated climate change assessment for the Bay Area region. - The California Coastal Commission's November 2021 Sea Level Rise Planning Guidance recommends that agencies "understand and plan" for 2.7 feet of sea level rise (SLR) by 2050. - The Regional Water Board is modifying the Basin Plan to address climate change and wetland policy.
 The changes will occur through multiple Basin Plan amendments.

 - In 2022, the Regional Water Board adopted a Climate Change Basin Plan amendment addressing dredge and fill procedures near the region's shorelines, especially for climate adaptation projects.
+In April 2024, the Regional Water Board released a revised version of this Basin Plan amendment for public comment.

 - Separately from the Basin Plan amendment, the NDPES division has released information regarding permitting of nature-based solutions.

 - Shallow groundwater response to SLR is a concern in low-lying Bay Area communities.
 Information about current and future depth-to-groundwater maps is summarized in a January 2023 report now available from Pathways Climate Institute and SFEI.

 - The Bay Conservation and Development Commission (BCDC) is developing regional SLR adaptation planning guidelines for the Bay Area as part of the Regional Shoreline Adaptation Plan.
 The guidelines must be adopted by Dec 31, 2024, to comply with SB 272, signed by the Governor in Oct.
 2023.
 SB 272 requires cities and counties to develop regional sea level rise adaptation plans by 2034.

 - The Ocean Protection Council (OPC)

 has issued a draft 2024 SLR guidance

 update reflecting the latest projections.

 Previous projections for extreme SLR

 (i.e., H++ scenario) have been

 removed, and the range of projections

 has narrowed considerably, especially

 for 2050.
-Updates to the Coastal

-Commission's "Critical Infrastructure at

-Risk" SLR planning guidance are

-expected to follow.